MikeColetta/Google-Books-Search/README.md

 ## Project Description

-I created a Google Books Search app that uses React and the Google Books API that allows users to search and save books.
+I created a Google Books Search app that uses React and the Google Books API.
+Users can search for books and save them to the database.

 ## Table of Contents
 1. [Installation](#installation)